Gjekë Marinaj: Cultural diplomacy

-Marinaj has maintained inclusive professional collaborations with writers and cultural figures from these and other countries around the world, such as Azerbaijan, Uzbekistan, Laos, Russia and Ethiopia.
+Marinaj has maintained inclusive professional collaborations with writers and cultural figures from these and other countries around the world, such as China, Azerbaijan, Uzbekistan, Laos, Colombia, Russia,Cuba Montenegro, and Ethiopia.
 His particular global range is reflected in his publications, his translations, and the titles released by Mundus Artium Press.

 At the 2019 World Thinkers and Writers Peace Meet on Planetary Crisis and Human Liberation in Kolkata, India, the International Society for Intercultural Studies and Research honored Marinaj's quest for peace through literature, as well as his literary cultivation of universality and harmony.

 Current occupation

 Marinaj is the director of Mundus Artium Press, a non-profit independent world literature publisher founded in 1967 at Ohio University.
 The press currently has offices in the Erik Jonsson Academic Center at the University of Texas at Dallas, as well as in Clayton, Oklahoma.
-He is also the editor of Mundus Artium (a Journal of International Literature and the Arts).
+He is also the Co-editor of Mundus Artium (a Journal of International Literature and the Arts).
 He also serves as a selection committee chair for the annual Gjenima Prize for Literature, which "recognizes the creator of an important body of literary work or a single major literary achievement that has played a part in current history," according to prize sponsor Mundus Artium Press.